-Pixi’s Retinol Tonic is one of the brand’s latest addition to their already cult skin care range.
+Pixi’s Retinol Tonic is one of the brand’s latest additions to their already cult skincare range.
 I have been using the Glow Tonic for quite a few months now (and my life wouldn’t have any sort of meaning without it) and couldn’t resist the temptation of testing another toner.

 Price point and quantity

 Price: £18 ($29) for 250ml // £10 ($15) for 100ml